-Tips on Staying in Contact with Love Ones
+Tips on Staying in Contact with Loved Ones

 Staying in touch with family and friends is important while visiting the United States.
 Before you go, research all your options and establish a communications plan that is practical and affordable.